 A demonstration was scheduled for January 25, 2011, a national holiday honoring the country's (notoriously brutal and corrupt) police.
 Hundreds of feeder marches surged through the back alleys of Cairo, growing block by block.
 By the time they fed into Tahrir Square, they numbered in the tens of thousands, with hundreds of thousands joining them in subsequent days.
-Similar scenes unfolded throughout the country, as millions took to the streets in most of Egypt's major cities (see Table 10 on page 69).
-Police responded brutally, but protesters held Cairo's Tahrir Square and other key points in the country.
+Similar scenes unfolded throughout the country, as millions took to the streets in most of Egypt's major cities.
+Police responded brutally, but protesters held Cairo's Tahrir Square and other key points throughout the country.